Google Cloud Certification Path: Your Roadmap to a Cloud Career

 The Cloud Architect Path: Designing Resilient Systems

-1. Foundation with ACE: You first solidify your fundamental skills in deploying and managing cloud resources.
+1. Foundation with ACE: You will start by solidifying your skills in deploying resources and managing cloud operations.

 Diagram illustrating the logical progression from general Google Cloud knowledge to Associate Cloud Engineer, and then to Professional level specializations.
 Caption: The ACE certification acts as a crucial stepping stone, validating core hands-on skills before advancing to specialized professional roles within Google Cloud.